 The Agency's essential mission was strongly reaffirmed with the conclusion of the Mojave River Adjudication.
 The Court's ruling notes that the Agency area continues to be in severe overdraft.
-The Court ordered the Agency to seek sources of water, including supplemental water, and to deliver that water in the most effective fashion to ensure the quality of life within its boundaries.
+The Court ordered the Agency to seek water sources, including supplemental water, and to deliver that water most effectively to ensure the quality of life within its boundaries.

 MWA was appointed as Watermaster in 1993 pursuant to the Court Judgment, which adjudicated the rights to pump groundwater in the Mojave Basin Area.
 Watermaster's main responsibilities are to monitor and verify water production for approximately 450 parties (1,700 wells), collect required assessments, conduct studies, and prepare an annual report of its findings and activities to the Court.
 Watermaster also acts as the clearinghouse for recording water transfers, maintains records for all such transfers, and reports changes in ownership of Base Annual Production rights to the Court.